Over time, dentures can become unstable due to loss of bone. To achieve the most stable solution for multiple missing teeth, implants are ideal.

 - The implants involved in these help to prevent further bone loss

-- All on 4 allows for your smile to be restored to its best appearance.
+- All On X allows for your smile to be restored to its best appearance

-Overdentures are held in place by two implants at the front of the lower jaw.
-They rest both on the implants, and on the back of the gyms.
+Overdentures are held in place by a bar or locators sitting on implants at the front jaw.
+They rest both on the implants, and on the back of the gums.
 Overdentures are removable, and ‘click’ into place, so are also known as snap on dentures.

 - Overdentures are a secure alternative to wearing a standard lower denture

 - They help to prevent bone loss at the front of the jaw, and are an easier transition from natural teeth if they are to be extracted first.

 - Because the implants are only at the front of your mouth with overdentures, there will still be some bone loss at the back of your jaw.

 - As this denture is only partially supported by implants, there can still be some movement, which has the potential to cause sorts.

 - They are still dentures, so even when well made, they can still have that “plastic” look.

 If you are considering implant supported dentures, then the team at Floss Family Dental would be very happy to help you in further understanding these options, or providing you with guidance as to the most appropriate solution for you.
 Please don’t hesitate to contact us today for a consultation.